 Railroad Building , and a Free Catalog to Keep Alongside Your Layout…

-FREE SAMPLE PLAN to try out for yourself.
-Constructing realistic replicate model structures is a lot of fun, and we know
+Download a plan to try out for yourself.
+Constructing realistic replicate model structures is a lot of fun, and

-you will be impressed with what you construct.
-Download a FREE paper/cardstock plan for your model railroad layout here.
+we know you will be impressed with what you construct.

 Building your own model railroad buildings is easy and fun.

 To get started you just need some basic tools: